18F/18f.gsa.gov/_posts/README.md

 * Each post needs some 18F-specific metadata in the front-matter: author names, tags, a short description, etc.
 * We deploy automatically through pull requests.
 That means **every pull request to production gets two sets of eyes**, where one of them is someone on the 18f.gsa.gov team other than the author.
 No exceptions: if it's time sensitive, start IMing or texting people.
 * We're an AP writing style shop.
 The grammar-inclined among us will try to review your work before live, but definitely ask the internet about proper AP solutions if you run up against a "one space after a period or two" sort of question.

-### Overview of our blogging process

-The process for writing and publishing an 18F blog post goes generally like this:

-1. Follow the [internal guide](https://github.com/18F/blog-drafts#readme) for proposing blog posts.
-1. When the blog post is ready to review for publication, create a new branch in this repository and add your post as a Markdown document **(more details below)**.
-1. Submit an in-repo pull request that proposes merging your post from your new branch into the `staging` branch.
-1. Nudge the powers that be to merge your pull request.
-This automatically deploys your post on the staging site.
-1. Nudge the powers that be to merge your post from `staging` to `production`.
-This deploys the post automatically to the live site.

 ### Creating a new blog post file